Osteomyelitis

 Chronic osteomyelitis is suspected in patients with persistent localized bone pain, particularly if they have risk factors.

-X-rays become abnormal after 2 to 4 weeks, showing periosteal elevation, bone destruction, soft-tissue swelling, and, in the vertebrae, loss of vertebral body height or narrowing of the adjacent infected intervertebral disk space and destruction of the end plates above and below the disk.
+Radiographs become abnormal after 2 to 4 weeks, showing periosteal elevation, bone destruction, soft-tissue swelling, and, in the vertebrae, loss of vertebral body height or narrowing of the adjacent infected intervertebral disk space and destruction of the end plates above and below the disk.

-A white blood cell scan using indium-111–labeled cells may help to better identify areas of infection seen on bone scan.
+A tagged white blood cell scan using indium-111–labeled cells may help to better identify areas of infection seen on bone scan.

 Bacteriologic diagnosis is necessary for optimal therapy of osteomyelitis; bone biopsy with a needle or surgical excision and aspiration or debridement of abscesses provides tissue for culture and antibiotic sensitivity testing.
 Culture of sinus drainage does not necessarily reveal the bone pathogen.
 Biopsy and culture should precede antibiotic therapy unless the patient is in shock or has neurologic dysfunction (eg, due to vertebral and spinal cord involvement).